developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Scrolling
 ### ScrollTechnique
+**Not supported on Android or on Windows CE devices that use the IE rendering engine**.
 Specifies the technique used to scroll the viewport.
 The **FingerScroll** setting permits scrolling around a page with finger swiping (may interfere with drawing on a Canvas element). **Scrollbars** will be presented when the page is too large to fit the viewport.
-A value of "None" will display no scrollbars and cause the page to be unresponsive to finger swipes. **The ScrollTechnique setting is not supported on Android or on Windows CE devices that use the IE rendering engine**.
+A value of "None" will display no scrollbars and cause the page to be unresponsive to finger swipes.

 **Possible Values**: